 The improvements in the machine availability are encouraging.
 Operation in the last six months reached 96% availability with 50 hours as the mean time between trips, the best performance on record.
 The Project Plan was presented and is a progressive step that should bear fruit in the long run.
 A resource loaded schedule would be the next step towards a proactive approach to planning.
 The Project Plan would benefit from the inclusion of a few measurable beam quality goals.

-The MAC strongly recommends that this remain a focus of AOD.
+The MAC strongly recommends that machine availability & reliability remain a focus of AOD.
 The remainder of the report is arranged according to the broad themes that appeared in the presentations.
 Specific recommendations from the MAC will be identified as such at the end of each of the following sections.

 Staffing

 There are issues with regards to staffing in AOD, particularly with the disruption to individual schedules necessitated by covering night and weekend shifts.
 A pool of dedicated accelerator operators would allow AOD to develop a systematic approach to identifying and prioritising issues with the accelerator systems.
-By recruiting operators with skill sets, AOD could apply even more resources to activities to maintain and improve the systems.
+By recruiting operators with skill sets, AOD could apply more resources to activities to maintain and improve the systems.
 Allowing the more experienced accelerator personnel to remain on normal shifts and liaise with the technical support personnel should help to establish a more proactive approach to improvements in performance and reliability.
-The AOD manager is one of the most experienced accelerator physicists at the CLS and allowing more time to concentrate on the technical issues by reducing the administrative burden of management seems like a better use of that skill set.
+The AOD manager is one of the most experienced accelerator physicists at the CLS and allowing more time to concentrate on the technical issues related to the future development of the source by reducing the administrative burden of management seems like a better use of that skill set.

 Right now the accelerator team is trying to float but they need some hope that one day they can fly.
-The result is that their approach is largely reactive as they put out fires.
-New hires would allow the team to move to a more systematic proactive approach.
+The result is that their existing approach is largely reactive as they put out fires.
+New hires like dedicated operators and at least one accelerator physicist specialized in beam dynamics filling in the vacant position in the AOD group would allow the team to move to a more systematic and proactive approach.

 Recommendations: